Many people thought I was

 Las Vegas Alta Badia

-After bribing the kids that there was more on offer for the price of a short walk we walked to Las Vegas and climbed to a further 2011 metres.
+After convincing the kids there was more on offer for the price of a short walk we ventured to Las Vegas and climbed a further 2011 metres.

 This would be the alpine version of course